yahorbazyk/tasks-configuration/README.md

 Here is the implementation of the Apex logic.

+If you'd like, I can grant you access to the box for easier handling.

 The process itself is based on task configuration management via Custom Metadata Types.
 Where we can customize the data.
 ![CleanShot 2023-08-03 at 20 51 30](https://github.com/yahorbazyk/tasks-configuration/assets/135764285/35739c8a-1620-4b88-a0de-328ad12143af)